New Pathways Lead To New Beginnings...

 IFI teams work intensively with your family for a limited time period which means that when we receive authorization to work with you, it is initially for no more than 90 days.
 In the most severe circumstances, we might acquire authorization for another 90 days.
 We are required to see the family a minimum of three times a week.
 However, in the most severe of needs, we are authorized to work with your family up to 12 hours a day.
 We are available to assist your family 24 hours a day, 7 days a week and have a team member who can be available to your home within hours, regardless of time, day or night.

 • Most IFI services are funded through Medicaid.
 We work with children who have regular Medicaid such as foster care and SSI.
-We also accept Peachstate and Amerigroup.
+We also accept Peachstate, Ga Medicaid and Amerigroup.

 How do I begin services?